 There are many different types of quilt batting available on the market today, and different quilt batting can give finished quilts very different looks and feels.
 Ashley Hough shares some of the different types of batting, what their main characteristics are, and when to use them.

 Types of Batting

 Knowing where your quilt will be used, whether in a warm climate or a cold one, can also have an effect on which type of quilt batting you choose.
-Ashley shares which battings, in general, are warmer, which are cooler and which are more breathable.
+Ashley shares which battings are generally warmer, which are cooler, and which are more breathable.